Last Updated on April 25, 2022 by Anne-Marie

-Even better, I’ve made this simple nacho recipe in a skillet for easy serving at the table for a no guilt party meal since it’s made with lean ground turkey, beans, diced tomatoes, and nutritious beans.
+Even better, this simple nacho recipe is cooked in a skillet for easy serving at the table for a no guilt party meal since it’s made with lean ground turkey, beans, diced tomatoes, and nutritious beans.

-Making this cheese nachos recipe takes less than 20 minutes!
+Making this easy cheese nachos takes less than 20 minutes!

 What I love about cooking up this simple nachos recipe is that it takes no time at all.
 More time to enjoy at your game watching party so you’re not stuck in the kitchen cooking!